-- Fundamental rights- provisions for declaring emergency and their effect on media - Freedom of the press and the constitution- need for a free press in a democracy. - Article 19(1)(a) of the Indian Constitution- freedom of speech and expression. - Article 19(1)2 reasonable restrictions to the freedom of the Press. - Supreme court decision on freedom of the press. - Press laws before Independence. - Press Commission. - Press Council of India.
+Fundamental rights- provisions for declaring emergency and their effect on media and expression.

-Media law pertaining to the State, citizen, judiciary, legislature and parliament.

-- The state-sedition- incitement to violence(section 121 IPC 121) read with 511

-- inflammatory writing (IPC 353)

-- Citizens- defamation (IPC (499)500 civil and criminal defamation-libel, slander.

-- Legislature-parliamentary privilegdes (article 105(parliament) article 194(state

-- legislation.

-- Judiciary- contempt of court, converting and reporting court proceedings(Article 361A)

-- Media Ethics.

-- Freedom of press
+Freedom of the press and the constitution- need for a free press in a democracy.

-- Right to privacy
+Article 19(1)2 reasonable restrictions to the freedom of the Press.

+Supreme court decision on freedom of the press, Press laws before Independence.
+Press Commission, Press Council of India, Media law pertaining to the State, citizen, judiciary, legislature and parliament, The state-sedition- incitement to violence(section 121 IPC 121) read with 511, Inflammatory writing (IPC 353) Citizens- defamation (IPC (499)500 civil and criminal defamation-libel, slander.
+Legislature-parliamentary privileges (article 105(parliament) article 194(state Legislation.